Opinion | Merrick Garland has shown that he’s taking Jan. 6 seriously. But the public’s patience is limited.

 Several passages certainly should inspire confidence that he will investigate everyone involved in Jan.
 6. The department, he insisted, “remains committed to holding all Jan.
 6 perpetrators, at any level, accountable under law — whether they were present that day or were otherwise criminally responsible for the assault on our democracy.”
 By stressing that people need not have been physically present, he leaves open the possibility that, for example, the former president or his coup plotters at the Willard hotel might be charged.

 Indeed, he declared: “Proceedings in both chambers [for the counting of electoral votes on Jan.
 6] were disrupted for hours — interfering with a fundamental element of American democracy: the peaceful transfer of power from one administration to the next.
 Those involved must be held accountable, and there is no higher priority for us at the Department of Justice.”
-This seems to echo the legal theory advanced by Rep. Liz Cheney (R-Wyo.) that Trump is guilty of “obstruction of Congress,” which would not require proof that Trump is responsible for violence to succeed in court.
+He did not confine those remarks to the violence on Jan.
+6, but rather echoed the legal theory advanced by Rep. Liz Cheney (R-Wyo.) that Trump may be guilty of “obstruction of Congress,” which would not require proof that Trump is responsible for violence.

 Garland also went into detail to explain the magnitude of the case — the hundred of arrests made, the thousand of hours of video reviewed, the size of the prosecutorial team.
 In so doing, he demonstrated that the Justice Department has not yet made its way through the lowest-level offenders.
 “The actions we have taken thus far will not be our last,” he vowed, adding, “We follow the physical evidence.
 We follow the digital evidence.
 We follow the money.
 But most important, we follow the facts ― not an agenda or an assumption.”